Vital Reds Review: Does Gundry MD’s Polyphenol Blend Work?

 Gundry MD recommend taking a scoop of their reds powder in water on a consistent daily basis for best results.
 They say the formula digests quickly and can be taken with or without a meal.

+For maximum benefit though, polyphenol-rich supplements should always be taken near a meal with healthy fatty acids to improve intestinal absorption.
 Given this, and the energizing effect of the product, it’s best to take it before or with a breakfast that contains fats, like avocado, eggs or in a smoothie.

 Where to Get It

-You can find Gundry MD reds powder on the company website or on this Amazon listing where it may currently be better value.
+You can find Gundry MD reds powder on the company website or on this popular Amazon listing where it may currently be better value.

 The sales page for this product lists the following retail prices on gundrymd.com:

-• 1 Jar: $69.95 (30-day supply)
+- 1 Jar: $69.95 (30-day supply)

-• 3 Jars: $199.36 (90-day supply)
+- 3 Jars: $199.36 (90-day supply)

-• 6 Jars: $377.73 (180-day supply)
+- 6 Jars: $377.73 (180-day supply)

-It also comes with free shipping within the USA and a 90-day money-back guarantee.
+It also comes with free shipping within the USA and a 90-day guarantee.
 Though you would need to pay to ship it back to the company for a refund.

 Cost per Serving

-Consumer Ratings and Feedback
+Customer Ratings and Feedback

 For positive ratings the main customer themes seem to be:

-• More energy throughout the day and better concentration.
+- More energy throughout the day and better concentration.

-• A reduction in inflammatory conditions, like joint pain and skin problems.
+- A reduction in inflammatory conditions, like joint pain and skin problems.

-• The taste is good and many people really enjoy drinking this red superfruit blend.
+- The taste is good and many people really enjoy drinking this red superfruit blend.

 For negative reviews, the common themes included:

-• That the product was “too expensive”, “a waste of money”, “a scam”, “a hoax” or “a rip off”.
+- That the product was “too expensive”, “a waste of money”, “a scam”, “a hoax” or “a rip off”.

-• An increase in bloating, gas and other digestive upsets.
+- An increase in bloating, gas and other digestive upsets.

-• Tastes “like chemicals” and is “too sweet”.
+- Tastes “like chemicals” and is “too sweet”.

-• A small proportion of customers also experienced tiredness, headaches and nausea.
+- A small proportion of customers also experienced tiredness, headaches and nausea.

+Perhaps more than any other superfood supplement I’ve researched, Dr. Gundry’s Polyphenol Blend attracts polarized opinions.
 Some consumers love it and say the results they get make it worth the high price point.
 Others call it a hoax or scam and say it doesn’t work for them at all.

-In my personal opinion, Vital Reds is legitimate, however it’s more of a specialized product, best suited for older customers concerned about circulatory health and inflammation conditions.
+In my personal opinion, the Vital Reds formula is legitimate and not a scam.
+However it’s more of a specialized product, best suited for older customers concerned about circulatory health and inflammatory conditions.
+Here its rich polyphenol content may provide noticeable positive benefits and improvements to justify the high monthly cost of taking it.

-Customer Complaints and Is Vital Reds a Scam?
+Consumer Complaints and Is Vital Reds a Scam?

 The biggest reason why customers complain about Vital Reds online appears to be problems with canceling an order or receiving a refund.

-On Better Business Bureau, consumer feedback mentions “poor customer service”, “unable to cancel auto shipping” and the ordering process being “a scam to get you to sign up for extra deliveries”.
+On Better Business Bureau, consumer feedback mentions “poor customer service”, “unable to cancel auto shipping” and the ordering process being “a scam to get you to sign up for extra deliveries.”

 To their credit, a company representative responded to each of these customer complaints on BBB that I saw and said they would organize a refund.
+But by then the damage was already done, with former customers accusing Gundry MD products of being a ripoff or hoax.

-If Gundry MD promotes its 90-day money-back guarantee, yet customers are given the runaround when trying to get a refund, then it’s not surprising when they call Vital Reds a scam.
+If Gundry MD promotes its 90-day guarantee, yet customers are given the runaround when trying to get a refund, then it’s not surprising when they call Vital Reds a scam.

-Pros and Cons of Vital Reds
+Pros and Cons of Dr. Gundry’s Concentrated Polyphenol Blend

 Pros

-At the start of writing this review of Vital Reds I really liked its polyphenol potency and the fact that it was formulated by a highly respected doctor.
+At the start of writing this review of Vital Reds I really liked its polyphenol potency and the fact that it was formulated by a highly experienced doctor.
+I still think the ingredients are very good and it would be especially helpful for people looking to boost their intake of polyphenols.

 According to scientific research, the beneficial effects of these nutrients can include reducing your risk of common circulatory disorders, lowering inflammation and combating obesity.

 Other potential benefits from taking this red polyphenol powder include improved energy, better digestion, less joint pain, and healthier skin and eyes, due to its high antioxidant content.
+Many customers mentioned these positive effects and a good proportion seem happy with the product.

 If you’d like to give it a try yourself you can find it here on Amazon.
 Other listings there may not be legit, with consumer warnings of incorrect ingredient labels and products received past the expired date.